-Nick Carless, a former Cal Poly tennis player who has served as
+Nick Carless, a former Cal Poly tennis player, enters his third

 “I’m thrilled to be returning to Cal Poly,” said Carless.
 “I am a product of Cal Poly’s Learn by Doing, and athletics is a prime example.
 I’m looking forward not only to coaching tennis, but also to being part of a program that develops young men into responsible adults who will enjoy rewarding careers and give back to their community.

 “My goal is to make sure all of our players leave Cal Poly with a degree and a championship ring,” Carless added.
 “I’m grateful for this opportunity and can’t wait to get started.”